Minister of State for Energy (UK)

-The minister of state for energy and climate is a mid-level position in the Department for Energy Security and Net Zero in the Government of the United Kingdom.
-It is currently held by Graham Stuart.
+The Minister of State for Energy is a mid-level position in the Department for Energy Security and Net Zero in the Government of the United Kingdom.

 The role used to be part of the portfolio belonging to the secretary of state and minister of state at the Department of Energy and Climate Change.

 Until 2023, the minister worked at the Department for Business, Energy and Industrial Strategy.

 History

 The role was formerly known as Minister of State for Energy at the Department of Energy and Climate Change.

 Anne-Marie Trevelyan replaced Kwasi Kwarteng as Minister of State for Business, Energy and Clean Growth at the Department for Business, Energy and Industrial Strategy in January 2021.

 Greg Hands replaced Trevelyan at the 2021 British cabinet reshuffle.

 Responsibilities

 The minister is responsible for the following: